estatewatch/estatewatch.github.io/content/estates/carpenters.md

 ![Carpenters FVA](src/images/carpentersfva.png)

-The Mayor's grant funding policy says that he will only fund replacement social housing in 'exceptional circumstances' but Estate Watch is seeing him routinely fund replacement housing in nearly every estate regeneration.
+The Mayor's grant funding policy says that he will only fund replacement social housing in 'exceptional circumstances' but it appears that almost every estate regeneration scheme is becoming an exception.

 It is also noteworthy that the Mayor is allocating £24.7m of the funding to the refurbishment of the 132 council homes in the JRP tower (see page 26).
 This opens up the question of why the Mayor isn't allocating funding for refurbishment instead of demolition in general.